brownvc/lightfieldsuperpixels/README.md

 - The segmentation output has very high error: Make sure you specify the direction in which the camera moves in u and v.
 This can be done by setting the boolean variables `uCamMovingRight` and `vCamMovingRight` in `parameters.m`.
 The camera movement direction determines the occlusion order of EPI lines, and is important for the bipartite matching stage of our algorithm.
 - The code has been run and tested in MATLAB 2019a.
 Older version of MATLAB may throw errors on some functions.

+## Errata

+- In Figure 8, the central row of the EPFL light fields show view(4, 4), rather than view(5, 5)
+- The manner in which labels are propagated has been updated.
+Before we were beginning at the top-most view in the central column, and moving down.
+Now we move out from the central view in a spiral.